 Painswick Rococo Gardens

 There are 150 different types of snowdrops at Rodmarton Manor including several rare ones.
-A beautiful 8 acre Cotswold Garden nestled in Gloucestershire, the gardens will not be open Feb 2021 due to the current pandemic.
+A beautiful 8 acre Cotswold Garden nestled in Gloucestershire, the gardens will be open during the snowdrop season February – 7th, 10th, 14th, 17th, 21st & 24th – 1.30pm onwards.
 Find out more.